esentri/domainlifecycles/readme_persistence.md

 <a name="minimal-persistence-configuration"></a>
 #### Minimal persistence configuration

-A minimal configuration example of a `nitrox.dlc.persistence.provider.DomainPersistenceProvider` (`nitrox.dlc.jooq.imp.provider.JooqDomainPersistenceProvider`) looks as follows :
+A minimal configuration example of a `io.domainlifecycles.persistence.provider.DomainPersistenceProvider` (`io.domainlifecycles.jooq.imp.provider.JooqDomainPersistenceProvider`) looks as follows :

 ```Java
 @Bean